w-frank/garden-website/content/green-manures.md

 Green manures are used in vegetable plots and in organic growing systems to cover bare ground (normally outside the growing season. e.g. over winter).
 The seeds are typically broadcast sown in autumn when there are no overwintering plants.
 Once established, the green manure is then dug in or cut, left to wilt and then dug into the soil.

-The benefits of green manures are:
+The benefits of using green manures are:

 * Cover bare ground
 * Out compete weeds